What is the Keto Diet?

 As your body transitions into the ketogenic state, it will use what’s left of the glucose/sugar/carbs in your system causing some energy reduction and lethargy.
 It is not unusual in the first couple of days for some people to experience mental fogginess, headaches, or “keto flu” as it’s called.
 This happens because your body is changing energy sources.
 Until now you have been feeding your body sugar and carbs for fuel all this time and in order for Keto to be successful, it now needs to switch to fat for fuel.
 This change to get over to “ketosis land” causes this “keto flu” feeling but not to worry as it only lasts for a few days.
 Once your body is in a ketosis state, meaning your body is using fat for fuel, your energy will spike back up higher than before.
 This newfound source of energy will keep you going all day long!

-During this time, I highly recommend that you drink a minimum of 2-3 liters of water daily, as well as increasing your sodium consumption (Himalayan salt or Natural salt of some kind such as sea salt are highly recommended) and a source of potassium.
+During this time, I highly recommend that you drink a minimum of 2-3 liters of water daily, as well as increasing your sodium consumption (Himalayan salt or Celtic salt of some kind are highly recommended) and a source of potassium.
 This will help keep you feeling replenished and balanced.

-Achieving a state of ketosis usually takes about a week* or so, if you stick to the plan (Some people who do a keto fast with Keto REBOOT can also reach ketosis).
+Achieving a state of ketosis usually takes about a week* or so, if you stick to the plan (Some people who do a keto cleanse with Keto REBOOT can also reach ketosis).
 My recommendation is that you cut your carbohydrate intake to less than 20-30 grams a day in order to make sure your body will be able to adapt quickly and with the least amount of “keto flu” symptoms.

 You may notice a dip in performance at the gym for a week or so.
 Your body will recover once it has fully adapted to a keto state and allowing it to restore its normal levels.
 Your endurance and strength may actually increase due to the body having a consistent energy source, which is your fat for fuel.